ChainSafe/gossamer/docs/docs/design/parachain-protocol/prospective-parachains.md

 3. [`prospectiveparachains.GetBackableCandidates`](https://github.com/paritytech/polkadot-sdk/blob/2ef2723126584dfcd6d2a9272282ee78375dbcd3/polkadot/node/subsystem-types/src/messages.rs#L1391C2-L1391C23)

 Try getting N backable candidate hashes along with their relay parents for the given parachain, under the given relay-parent hash, which is a descendant of the given ancestors.
 Timed out ancestors should not be included in the collection.
-N should represent the number of scheduled cores of this ParaId.
+N should represent the number of scheduled cores of this `ParaId`.
 A timed out ancestor frees the cores of all of its descendants, so if there's a hole in the supplied ancestor path, we'll get candidates that backfill those timed out slots first.
 It may also return less/no candidates, if there aren't enough backable candidates recorded.

 4. [`prospectiveparachains.GetHypotheticalMembership`](https://github.com/paritytech/polkadot-sdk/blob/2ef2723126584dfcd6d2a9272282ee78375dbcd3/polkadot/node/subsystem-types/src/messages.rs#L1411)